Life on the Open Road (April 2006 - May 2008)

-I have been a full-time RVer for 14 years, primarily "boondocking," camping free without hookups, in the Western US.
-I am connected electronically with the world via satellite TV, cell phone and internet card.
-My batteries are charged by solar panels.
+I have been a full-time RVer for 15 years, primarily "boondocking," camping free without hookups, in the Western US.
+I am connected electronically with the world via satellite TV, phone and internet.
+My batteries are charged solely by solar panels.
 I welcome your comments and emails.

 Tuesday, May 20, 2008

 I guess it was a little too free-flowing recently, when floods destroyed this boat ramp.
 But there are many more entrances to the river, and the kayakers were anxious to get on the river.

 Transporting the menagerie of kayaks and their paddlers usually involves some complicated shuttling, but local outfitter Wild Bill offered us some great deals on rides.

 Much of the river is bordered by beautiful high river bluffs, consisting of sandstone, limestone, and dolomite.

 The first night there we had a "burn your own," bringing our own meat and sharing side dishes.

 One night we went to Yellville for "Music on the Square," but it was moved inside because rain was forecast.
 Then it was cancelled and we were directed to the basement of the courthouse because of a tornado watch.
 We drove home instead through some wicked rain.

 Another night, Joanne provided the makings for s'mores.
 The WINs are always up for eating.